 2. Craft a cold call email that gets results

 Cold call emails allows you to get your name out there while connecting with influential editors and small business owners.
 You can find better-paying client work and land more long-term gigs.
-In fact, I have an entire workshop inside the membership library dedicated to Crafting the Perfect Cold Email Pitch because everything begins with the email copy.
+In fact, I have an entire course dedicated to Crafting the Perfect Cold Email Pitch because everything begins with the email copy.

 Below is a sample template for crafting a cold call email script that will actually get a response.
 Seriously, I’ve proven this pitch over and over and have gained many clients as a result.
 Give it a try!